karliuka/m2.ProductMostSold/README.md

 	php bin/magento setup:upgrade
 	php bin/magento setup:static-content:deploy
     ```

 ## Display and configuration

-A shortcode to Homepage and to other CMS pages or CMS blocks.
+1. A shortcode to Homepage and to other CMS pages or CMS blocks.

-    ```bash
-	php bin/magento setup:upgrade
-	php bin/magento setup:static-content:deploy
-    ```

     ```bash
 	{{block class='Faonni\ProductMostSold\Block\ProductList'